 10. Lorong Kulit Flea Market

-For an authentic shopping experience with the locals at Penang, head over to this quaint flea market where every turn presents a surprise!
+For an authentic shopping experience in Malaysia, head over to this quaint flea market in Penang where every turn presents a surprise!
 Vintage artefacts, pewter vessels, hunting knives, rare books, toys, and clothes are available at great bargains here.
 Thrift shoppers are in for a treat here!

 Address: 625 Jalan Dato Keramat, George Town, Pulau Pinang Timings: 6:00 AM – 1:00 PM